SimonHarte/SpartanGrid/README.md

 - Install [Node](http://nodejs.org/) and then LessCSS: `npm install -g less@1.6.3`
 - Adjust the params in `grid-setup.less`
 - Execute: `lessc compile.less grid.css`
+- Use the generated classes in your markup or set up responsive layouts as needed

+**Or**

+- Integrate [`spartan.less`](https://github.com/SimonHarte/SpartanGrid/blob/master/spartan.less) in your project with a less build
+- Call [`.grid-bundle()`](#grid-setup) with your configuration
-- Use the given classes in your markup or set up responsive layouts as needed
+- Use the generated classes in your markup or set up responsive layouts as needed

 ## Grid Structure